dendibakh/perf-book/chapters/5-Performance-Analysis-Approaches/5-6 Roofline.md

 After hardware limitations are determined, we can start assessing the performance of an application against the roofline.
 The two most frequently used methods for automated collection of Roofline data are sampling (used by [likwid](https://github.com/RRZE-HPC/likwid)[^4]tool) and binary instrumentation (used by Intel Software Development Emulator ([SDE](https://software.intel.com/content/www/us/en/develop/articles/intel-software-development-emulator.html)[^5])).
 Sampling incurs the lower overhead of collecting data, while binary instrumentation gives more accurate results.[^6] Intel Advisor automatically builds a Roofline chart and provides hints for performance optimization of a given loop.
 An example of a Roofline chart generated by Intel Advisor is presented in Figure @fig:RooflineMatrix.
 Notice, Roofline charts have logarithmic scales.

-Roofline methodology allows for tracking optimization progress by printing "before" and "after" points on the same chart.
+Roofline methodology enables tracking optimization progress by printing "before" and "after" points on the same chart.
 So, it is an iterative process that guides developers to help their applications to fully utilize HW capabilities.
-Figure @fig:RooflineMatrix reflects performance gains as a result of making two code transformations in code from [@lst:BasicMatMul]:
+Figure @fig:RooflineMatrix shows performance gains from making the following two changes to the code shown earlier in [@lst:BasicMatMul]:

-* Interchange two innermost loops (swap lines 4 and 5).
-This allows cache-friendly memory accesses (see [@sec:MemBound]).
+* Interchange the two innermost loops (swap lines 4 and 5).
+This enables cache-friendly memory accesses (see [@sec:MemBound]).
 * Enable autovectorization of the innermost loop using AVX2 instructions.

 ![Roofline analysis for matrix multiplication on Intel NUC Kit NUC8i5BEH with 8GB RAM using clang 10 compiler.](../../img/perf-analysis/roofline_matrix.png){#fig:RooflineMatrix width=90%}

-In summary, the Roofline Performance Model can help to:
+In summary, the Roofline performance model can help to:

 * Identify performance bottlenecks.
 * Guide software optimizations.